 By now, you may be concerned about ever again using anything that smells nice, and rightfully so.
 But are air fresheners bad for you if they don’t include these harmful chemicals?
 Good news!
 Here are some safe, effective alternatives to all the toxins and carcinogens in synthetic fragrances.

 Homemade Air Freshener – Use your favorite brands of essential oils to create a heavenly room spray.

 Exchange Plugins for Diffusers – Create your favorite essential oil blends for diffusers to create lovely scents for your family without the toxic chemicals. (use caution with infants).

 Homemade Potpourri—add your favorite dried flowers or herbs to a warming pot or try sachets or decorative bowls around your home.

 Plant Fragrant Herbs – Plant herbs such as mint, rosemary, and lemon balm in kitchen window herb gardens to freshen the air and provide culinary herbs for your meals.
 They also help keep stray insects out.

 Air Purifier – Eliminate musty odors from mold and mildew with a professional quality air freshener.
-Visit AIR Doctor with our referral link to get a 50% discount just for Dr Z readers!
+Visit AIR Doctor with our referral link to get a great discount + Replacement filters just for Natural Living Family readers!

 Get a Special Air Doctor Pro Savings for Dr. Z Readers!
-Save with a huge discount and get a free pack of replacement filters with our exclusive Dr. Z partnership with Air Doctor Pro.
-We love the auto mode that cleans our home's air whenever needed!
+Save with a huge discount + replacement filters with our exclusive Dr. Z partnership with Air Doctor Pro.
+We love the auto mode that cleans our home’s air whenever needed!